Social Care: Care and support planning

 Using direct payments

 If you are paying for your care you could broker a service.
 This means the LA can help you decide who you want to get support from.
-If you pick a service outside of the LA they have to make sure that service will
+If you pick a service outside of the LA, they must make sure that service will meet your needs.

 Using an individual service fund (ISF)